 Why did you opt to continue to teach rather than practice?
 Is that an unusual path?

-I fell in love with teaching, research, and the clinics.
+I fell in love with teaching, research, and clinics.
 It just all came together.
 I’d grown up in an academic family.
 I think it was meant to be.
-My brother Ralph (Dean Emeritus at Kansas State University, College of Veterinary Medicine) had stepped out in private practice for a couple years after his internship, but then he came back to the university for a residency, ultimately becoming a faculty member.
-He and I both traveled somewhat the same path.
+My brother Ralph (Dean Emeritus at Kansas State University, College of Veterinary Medicine) had stepped out into private practice for a couple of years after his internship, but then he came back to the university for a residency, ultimately becoming a faculty member.
+He and I both traveled somewhat of the same path.
 That really began my career.

-I did my surgical residency at the University of Tennessee, and then looked at faculty positions available.
+I did my surgical residency at the University of Tennessee and then looked at faculty positions available.
 I had the good fortune to join the Purdue faculty.
 My brother, Ralph, was actually on the medicine faculty, so we got to be there together.
 That’s where I became board certified by the American College of Veterinary Surgeons.

-Shortly after I became board certified, North Carolina State started its new veterinary school in Raleigh, North Carolina.
+Shortly after I became board-certified, North Carolina State started its new veterinary school in Raleigh, North Carolina.
 My wife Kathy and I had always talked about how much we enjoyed the Southeast.
 I got a call from Dr. Steve Crane, Department Head of Companion Animal and Special Species Medicine, asking if I would be interested in becoming a faculty member.
 My application was successful so I joined Drs.
 Bill Betts and Dave DeYoung as the initial surgery faculty.
 Ultimately Dr. Elizabeth Stone (Dean Emeritus, University of Guelph, in Canada) and Dr. Lizzette Hardie came on board and made up the core of the surgery group during the very early days.

 What was it about Orthopedic Surgery that appealed to you?
 Is there a particular area where you feel the pet owner has benefited the most from recent advancements?

-I had a very well rounded residency that exposed me to a wide range of surgery including soft tissue, cardiovascular, neuro, orthopedic and reconstructive.
+I had a very well-rounded residency that exposed me to a wide range of surgery including soft tissue, cardiovascular, neuro, orthopedic and reconstructive.
 I started my career in surgery as a faculty member at Purdue University.
 We had the good fortune to have surgeons with differing interests, and orthopedics and oncologic surgery became a natural niche for me in the group.

 I enjoyed the challenges with these cases because you didn’t always know what you could do until after you’d gotten the tumor out.
 The same thought process goes with orthopedics.
 We also saw a lot of hip dysplasia cases, which gave me the opportunity to begin a total hip replacement program.